-We provide nurturing ‘homes’ for small and start-up businesses at the innovative and high-tech Haslemere Business Centre and we have advanced plans to develop a members-only car park in the town centre.
+We provide nurturing ‘homes’ for small and start-up businesses at the innovative and high-tech Haslemere Business Centre.
 We maintain close ties with town and borough councils, neighbouring chambers and various local interest groups.

 All businesses in the area are urged to join the Chamber so that its voice is louder when we need to address local, regional or national issues affecting our members.
 The more members we have, the more benefits we can deliver.
 Click HERE for more information and the application form.

 We also support local charities and contribute to the town’s annual Christmas lights.

 Haslemere is a thriving town of some 15,000 people at the centre of a 78.5 square mile ‘district’ also encompassing Northchapel, Fernhurst, Liphook, Headley Down, Grayshott, Churt, Hindhead, Thursley, Wormley and Chiddingfold.
 Its business community represents several sectors including retail, leisure, hospitality, agriculture, professional and technical services, light industry, healthcare and education.